ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 {:shortdesc}

-This pattern is used to decouple your application allowing greater control over scaling and performance.
-Message Hub can be used to queue up the work to be done without impacting the producer applications, making it an ideal system for long-running tasks.
+This pattern is used to decouple your application allowing greater control over scaling and performance. {{site.data.keyword.messagehub}} can be used to queue up the work to be done without impacting the producer applications, making it an ideal system for long-running tasks.
 In this example, the UI application is written in Node.js and the worker application is written in Java highliting the flexibily of this pattern.
 Even though both applications are running in the same Kubernetes cluster in this example, either piece could have also been implemented as a Cloud Foundry application or serverless function.

 ## Services used
 {: #services}